 Every member and organization of the university community should be aware that all sexual assaults are prohibited by state law, and university protocol.
 In addition to criminal prosecution, the university may impose sanctions against students, student organizations, or faculty-staff members identified as committing or participating in sexual assaults.
 The university will vigorously prosecute and discipline persons identified as responsible for sexual assault.
 Immediate emergency response may be obtained by calling the University Police from an on-campus Emergency Blue Light Telephone, or by dialing 911 on any university campus telephone.
 For more information related to sexual assault prevention and adjudication on campus go the Title IX website at: http://www.csustan.edu/titleIX/

 Rape Aggression Defensive Tactics Course

-University Police Services offers a 12-hour hands-on self-defense course designed for women.
-The objective of this course is to develop and enhance options of self-defense so they may become viable considerations for a woman who is attacked.
+University Police Services offers a 12-hour hands-on self-defense course.
+The objective of this course is to develop and enhance options of self-defense so they may become viable considerations for a person who is attacked.
 To sign up for this course, contact University Police Services at 667-3114.

 Personal Safety Escorts